SAS-DHRH/dhcc-toolkit/content/toolkit/working-practices.md

 If you want, you could also disable incoming video.

 Might this catch on?
 Maybe it needs a catchier name.
 "I am doing the Streamline the Stream experiment."
 "I'm participating in the Chop & Chat Challenge."
+"I'm doing Videoconferless."
 "I'm doing Digital Darksizing 2024."
 What are your ideas?

 Meanwhile, when teaching students online, often the problem is just the opposite: trying to get them to switch their cameras *on*!
 What's that about?